mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 Herein lies a brutal bug that took me forever to figure out. [`xpc_dictionary_apply`](https://developer.apple.com/documentation/xpc/1505404-xpc_dictionary_apply?language=objc) takes an `xpc_dictionary_applier_t`, which is an Objective-C block (a big thanks to [block](https://crates.io/crates/block)!) that is called for every k-v pair in the dictionary.
 I used this in order to try to go from an XPC dictionary to `HashMap<String, XPCObject>`.

 I kept segfaulting and could not figure out why.
 After all, I could log the k-vs from the block!
 It was frustrating and took days, until I discovered [xpc_retain](https://developer.apple.com/documentation/xpc/1505873-xpc_retain) and [xpc_release](https://developer.apple.com/documentation/xpc/1505851-xpc_release) in Apple's docs.
-The XPC runtime can retain and free objects.
+The XPC runtime can retain and free objects (`man xpc_object`).
 Adding a call to `xpc_retain` in the block stopped the segfaulting!

 ```rust
 let map: Arc<RefCell<HashMap<String, Arc<XPCObject>>>> =